Synopsis CosmWasm is a new smart contracting platform built for the Cosmos ecosystem. If you haven't yet heard

 Workshops has great collection of demonstrations and verbal explanation of CosmWasm tech stack recorded by our team in various events and organisations.

-Plus is for state of art CosmWasm smart contracts.
+Plus is for state-of-the-art, production ready CosmWasm smart contracts.

 you can dig into our code and start writing your own contracts: